Jaykvankar/IOP_LAB/README.md

 - **IDE**: Optional (e.g., Code::Blocks, Visual Studio Code)
 - **Libraries**: `<stdio.h>`, `<stdlib.h>`

-## Setup .
+## 🛠️ Setup.
 Ensure you have a C compiler installed on your machine.
 2. Clone the repository or download the assignment files.
 3. Open the files in your preferred IDE or text editor.